crusher-dev/documentation/docs/reference/client/cli.md

 ## Use interactively (Windows)

-You can start QuestDB interactively by running `questdb.exe`.
+You can start Crusher interactively by running `questdb.exe`.

 ### Behaviour

-This will launch QuestDB interactively in the active `Shell` window.
-QuestDB will be stopped when the Shell is closed.
+This will launch Crusher interactively in the active `Shell` window.
+Crusher will be stopped when the Shell is closed.

 ### Default root directory

-When started interactively, QuestDB's root directory defaults to the `current` directory.
+When started interactively, Crusher's root directory defaults to the `current` directory.

 ### Stop